 WHAT I DO:

-As a neutral, I mediate and arbitrate civil disputes, both inside and outside Indian Country.
+As a neutral, I mediate and arbitrate civil disputes both inside and outside Indian Country.
 I am a Qualified Neutral under Rule 114 of the Minnesota General Rules of Practice, and am on the American Arbitration Association Roster of Construction Neutrals, as well as the Mediation Panel.
 I have also had in past the privilege of sitting as an Associate Judge for the Sisseton Wahpeton Oyate Tribal Court in South Dakota.

 WHERE I COME FROM: